Posted on :: Tags: , , , ,

 return None

-to denote options.
-Input directory, site title, site URL and number of items are mandatory, other options have sensible default values.
+The main function uses argparse to handle options.
+The input directory, site title, site URL, and number of items are mandatory; other options have sensible default values.

-object to supply to file listings.
-Regex is built here from the supplied string and all other functions use this compiled regex.
+The function also builds the exclude_regex object to supply to file listings.
+The regex is built here from the supplied string, and all other functions use this compiled regex.

 def main():